 Newly graduated optometrists embarking on their first year of clinical practice can potentially make a wide starting salary range depending on their practice modality and professional goals.
 Some new grads already have job opportunities waiting for them, while others prefer additional training through residency in a particular discipline(s).
-In this article, we’ll explore a broad overview for optometrists’ salaries based on practice modality, geography, and clinical experience.
+In this article, we’ll explore a broad overview for optometrists’ salaries as of 2019 based on practice modality, geography, and clinical experience.

-ODs in Residency
+ODs in residency

-The new grad OD opting to pursue a residency program can expect to earn anywhere between $34,000 and $64,000 depending on their specific program, discipline, and location.
-The higher paying programs are typically in more rural settings such as Indian Health Services throughout the southwest.
+In 2019, the new grad OD opting to pursue a residency program can expect to earn anywhere between $34,000 and $64,000 depending on their specific program, discipline, and location.
+The higher-paying programs are typically in more rural settings such as Indian Health Services throughout the southwest.
 The majority of new grad ODs who do not pursue residency usually opt for private practice or commercial settings like Pearle Vision, Lenscrafters, Target, and Walmart.
 Other avenues for employment directly out of school include some OD/MD practices, correctional settings, consulting, or even becoming an expert witness in malpractice cases.
 In most cases, practicing community health or hospital based-optometry does require optometrists to be residency trained (i.e. pediatrics, low vision, or ocular disease).

 ODs in Volunteer Optometric Services to Humanity/International® (VOSH)

-As a quick side note – another non-traditional career opportunity for new grads is through a 1-2 year commitment with VOSH Corps.
+As a quick side note, another non-traditional career opportunity for new grads is through a 1-2 year commitment with VOSH Corps.
 This program seeks to develop the optometric profession in other countries, usually requiring new grads to be proficient in a foreign language while teaching in academic and clinical settings.
 This program typically pays $34k-$43k/year with additional stipends for housing and travel.

 New grads must also be cognizant of other expenses pertaining to their career and factor these into their overall compensation package.
 This includes paid vacation/sick time, health insurance, malpractice insurance, and retirement planning (i.e. 403b, 401k).
 Remember to look at potential job opportunities from all angles, not simply the hourly rate or salary.
 Also, keep in mind that some job opportunities may require an after-hours call schedule or certain quotas for optical sales/patient volume.
 While this is acceptable and realistic in some settings, it can become stressful and lead to burnout in others.